top of page

 This is a brand owned by Black woman aiming to amplify Black literature by creating a clothing line and spotlighting Black written books.

 The Bail Project fights to end the inequality of the cash bail system.
 A majority of people held in prison are actually pre-trail dittanies who cannot afford bail.
 By donating to this organization, you can help pay someone's bail.
-This is also an issue of racial justice because Black people are wildly overrepresented in prisons.
+This is also an issue of racial justice because Black people are overrepresented in prisons.

 This group creates art promoting the abolition of the prisons.
 They employ formally incarcerated people and 20% of the profits are donated to bail funds and other grassroots organizations.